mlwiles/vmwaresolutions/vccr/vcd-job/index.md

 <img src="images/6-create-job.png" width="1000" style="border: 1px solid black">

 Next determine what *suffix* the replication VMs will get (this is not required and can be left blank).
 Number of restore points will determine the number of snapshots left for the target VM in the replication jobs.
 The [Advanced](https://helpcenter.veeam.com/docs/backup/vsphere/replica_advanced_vm.html) *options* can be described in the Veeam documentation.
+One setting in this section is to enable the Email Notifications for this replication job.

 <img src="images/7-create-job.png" width="1000" style="border: 1px solid black">